Stakeholder research for Education Partnership North East

 Work

-MMC conducted in-depth, qualitative research interviews with eight of Northumberland College’s key stakeholders.
+MMC Research conducted in-depth, qualitative research interviews with eight of Northumberland College’s key stakeholders.
 These stakeholders included education providers (primary and secondary), local authority executives, the local enterprise partnership, regional chamber of commerce and employers within the region.

 To start with, a quantitative-style question was asked to ascertain and compare how each participant viewed the college pre- and post – merger (on a sliding scale of 1-5), providing a loose baseline figure to benchmark against in future research projects.